forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex/README.md

 ![Outline view, showing the symbols in an Apex class](https://raw.githubusercontent.com/forcedotcom/salesforcedx-vscode/develop/packages/salesforcedx-vscode-apex/images/apex_outline.png)

 ## Enable Code Smartness for SObjects
-To activate this extension’s code smartness features for standard and custom objects, press Cmd+Shift+P (macOS) or Ctrl+Shift+P (Windows or Linux) and then select **SFDX: Refresh SObject Definitions** from the command palette.
+To activate this extension’s code smartness features for standard and custom objects and their fields, including for custom fields on standard objects, press Cmd+Shift+P (macOS) or Ctrl+Shift+P (Windows or Linux) and then select **SFDX: Refresh SObject Definitions** from the command palette.

 When you refresh your sObject definitions, VS Code uses your default scratch org to generate faux Apex classes.
 These faux classes represent the standard and custom objects that the admin user of your default scratch org has access to.
 The classes are stored in a hidden directory on your local workstation.
 Don’t edit the faux classes!
 They are deleted and regenerated each time that you refresh your sObject definitions.
 To modify your sObjects, either modify the objects’ `.object-meta.xml` and `.field-meta.xml` files (and then run **SFDX: Push Source to Default Scratch Org**) or make changes declaratively in your scratch org (and then run **SFDX: Pull Source from Default Scratch Org**).
+The scratch org’s admin user doesn’t automatically gain access to new custom objects, so be sure to assign new permissions to the user as necessary.
+To assign permissions from the command line, run `sfdx force:user:permset:assign -n YourPermSetName`.

-After you add or edit standard or custom objects, be sure to rerun **SFDX: Refresh SObject Definitions**.
+After you add or edit standard or custom objects or their fields, be sure to rerun **SFDX: Refresh SObject Definitions**.

 ## Monitor Apex Language Server Output
 The Apex Language Server is an implementation of the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol) 3.0 specification.
 The Language Server Protocol allows a tool (in this case, VS Code) to communicate with a language smartness provider (the server).
 VS Code uses the Apex Language Server to show outlines of Apex classes and triggers, code-completion suggestions, and syntactic errors.
 To see all diagnostic information from the Apex Language Server, select **View** > **Output**, then choose **Apex Language Server** from the dropdown menu.
 The diagnostic information gives you insights into the progress of the language server and shows the problems  encountered.